HegertTaresalu/final-project-animal-recognition/README.md

 * [ ] Add option for more optional parameters for finetuning
 * [ ] Implement multithreading
 * [ ] Add option to use other classification models
+* [ ] Optimize performance by not drawing over detected motion when using --hide-frames argument